mjansson/rpmalloc/README.md

 Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

+Overwrite and underwrite guards are enabled if __ENABLE_GUARDS__ is defined to 1 (default is 0, or disabled), either on compile command line or by settings the value in `rpmalloc.c`.
+This will introduce up to 32 byte overhead on each allocation to store magic numbers, which will be verified when freeing the memory block.
+The actual overhead is dependent on the requested size compared to size class limits.

 # Quick overview
 The allocator is similar in spirit to tcmalloc from the [Google Performance Toolkit](https://github.com/gperftools/gperftools).
 It uses separate heaps for each thread and partitions memory blocks according to a preconfigured set of size classes, up to 2MiB.
 Larger blocks are mapped and unmapped directly.
 Allocations for different size classes will be served from different set of memory pages, each "span" of pages is dedicated to one size class.
 Spans of pages can flow between threads when the thread cache overflows and are released to a global cache, or when the thread ends.
 Unlike tcmalloc, single blocks do not flow between threads, only entire spans of pages.

 # Implementation details
-The allocator is based on 64KiB page alignment, where all runs of memory pages are mapped to 64KiB boundaries.
+The allocator is based on 64KiB page alignment and 16 byte block alignment, where all runs of memory pages are mapped to 64KiB boundaries.
 On Windows this is automatically guaranteed by the VirtualAlloc granularity, and on mmap systems it is achieved by atomically incrementing the address where pages are mapped to.
 By aligning to 64KiB boundaries the free operation can locate the header of the memory block without having to do a table lookup (as tcmalloc does) by simply masking out the low 16 bits of the address.

 Memory blocks are divided into three categories.
 Small blocks are [16, 2032] bytes, medium blocks (2032, 32720] bytes, and large blocks (32720, 2097120] bytes.
 The three categories are further divided in size classes.